Topical Optimization has replaced the effectiveness of traditional keyword optimization to a great extent.

 Now, you need to categorize all the blog post/keyword ideas you have in the sub-topic buckets you have created.

 Like this, you’ll have a set of topic ideas that are clustered, categorized, and related to each other.
+You can get started with Semrush by signing up for 30 days free trial.

 Pillar posts are very in-depth articles on your blog that attracts a lot of traffic and links.
 Typically, pillar content a.k.a. cornerstone content will be very in depth and averages to around 7000 words of content.